adjust/ios_adobe_extension/README.md

 ### <a id="sdk-integrate"></a>Integrate the SDK into your app

-If you added the Adjust SDK via a Pod repository, add the following import statements:
+If you added the Adjust SDK via a Pod repository, add the following import statement:

 ```objc
 #import "AdjustAdobeExtension.h"